anikau31/systemc-clang/docs/source/parsing/parsing.rst

 There are two process types that systemc-clang recognizes: (1) ``SC_METHOD()`` and  (2) ``SC_THREAD()``.
-The only synthesizable process type is ``SC_METHOD()``.
+The only synthesizable process type is ``SC_METHOD()``. systemc-clang gives access to the function provided as the argument to the process macro.
+Plugins can then use tihs to perform other operations on the implementation of the process' function such as generating Verilog or an intermediate representation.

 .. code-block:: c++
   :linenos: